-Jan Boullé has worked for the Constance Group from 1984 to 2016 and has occupied various executive positions and directorships, his latest position being Group Head of Projects and Development.
-He has been appointed as Chairman of IBL Ltd, the ultimate holding company of Camp Investment Company Limited, on 1 July 2016.
+Jan Boullé worked for the Constance Group from 1984 to 2016 and occupied various executive positions and directorships, his last position being Group Head of Projects and Development.
+He was appointed as Chairman of IBL Ltd, the ultimate holding company of PhoenixBev, on 1 July 2016.